timmermansjoy/dotfiles/README.md

 These dotfiles work both on MacOS and Linux (tested on Ubuntu)

+## What is in this project

+I'm a Machine learning engineer that mainly works with MacOS and Linux.
+I use a lot of different technologies and I want to be able to use them all in the same way.
+This project is a collection of configuration files that I use to make sure I can be up and running with a new machine in no time.
+It also contains some useful scripts and aliases that I use on a daily basis.

+Feel free to use this project as a starting point for your own dotfiles.
+If you have any questions, feel free to open an issue.

 ## install

-all you have to do is clone the reposetory in ` ~/.dotfiles` the script should do the rest
+all you have to do is clone the reposetory in `~/.dotfiles` the script should do the rest

 ```sh
 git clone https://github.com/timmermansjoy/dotfiles.git ~/.dotfiles
 ~/.dotfiles/scripts/dotfiles-install.sh
 ```

-afterwards set zsh as the default shell
+afterwards set zsh as the default shell if it isn't already.

 ```sh
 chsh -s $(which zsh)